chez-nagisa/hamane_birthday/README.md

-This is a birthday message page for my friend.
+This page is for my friend’s birthday message.